Safety and Security

 Occupational Health and Safety Management System

 The Group has established a Responsible Care Committee chaired by the director overseeing company-wide safety.
-This committee determines health and safety activity policies along with important measures for preventing disasters and accidents.
-Following this, the committee rolls out health and safety activities across the entire company.
+This committee determines health and safety activity policies along with important measures for preventing disasters and accidents, and based on these, rolls out health and safety activities across the entire company.
+What is more, in October 2019 we enacted our uniform, company-wide Safety Philosophy: Prioritizing Safety in Everything We Do and our three Safety Action Guidelines.
+These have been translated into eight languages and deployed throughout the entire company to promote the complete elimination of serious disasters and major accidents.

-Each of our business sites makes efforts closely in tune with the needs of individual workplaces within a shared company-wide framework and under an accountability structure involving the managers of business sites.
-At its monthly meetings, the Health and Safety Committee inspects health and safety management activities, ensures thorough compliance with relevant laws and ordinances, and considers investments in risk reduction activities, among other actions.
+Each of our business sites makes efforts closely in tune with the needs of individual workplaces within a company-wide framework and under an accountability structure involving the managers of business sites.
+At its monthly meetings, the Health and Safety Committee inspects health and safety management activities, ensures thorough compliance with relevant laws and ordinances, and considers capital investments to realize risk reduction, among other actions.

-In 2009, the Group’s plants and main domestic subsidiaries and affiliates in Japan began pursuing OHSAS18001 accreditation, followed by the Group’s overseas subsidiaries and affiliates from 2010.
-Today, a total of 23 business sites have received accreditation, including five business sites and three affiliates in Japan and 15 affiliates overseas.
+In 2009, our Group’s plants and main subsidiaries in Japan began pursuing OHSAS18001 accreditation, followed by our Group’s overseas subsidiaries from 2010.
+Today, a total of 23 business sites have received accreditation, including five business sites and three subsidiaries in Japan and 15 subsidiaries overseas.
+In addition, we are making steady progress on transitioning over to ISO 45001 as a result of the repeal of OHSAS 18001 scheduled for 2021.

 Machinery and Equipment Risk Reduction Activities

-All new machinery and equipment installed at domestic production plants and subsidiaries and affiliates from 2008 and at overseas subsidiaries and affiliates from 2009, have been designed in compliance with ISO12100.
-Existing equipment is also subjected to repeated risk assessments in a move to make machinery and equipment intrinsically safe.
+All new machinery and equipment installed at domestic production plants and subsidiaries from 2008 and at overseas subsidiaries from 2009, have been designed in compliance with ISO12100.
+We carry out risk assessments of existing facilities when changes occur, such as when the facilities are restructured or work procedures change, in an effort to make machinery and equipment fundamentally safer.

 Risk Reduction Activities relating to Chemical Substances

-In 2012, we introduced chemical substance risk assessment at plants in Japan and subsidiaries and affiliates worldwide.
-Since then, we periodically verify our evaluation results and review our risk calculation methods, aiming to prevent adverse health affects on employees and to prevent accidents or disasters caused by explosions or fires.
+In 2012, we introduced chemical substance risk assessments at plants in Japan and subsidiaries worldwide.
+We verify our evaluation results when changes occur, such as information on the risks and hazards posed by chemical substances and changes to work procedures.
+This is done in aiming to prevent adverse health effects to employees through exposure to chemical substances, and to prevent explosion or fire incidents caused by chemical substances.

 Accident Prevention is the top priority of all our business sites.
 Our objective is to make business sites safer and more secure, and thus earn the confidence of the local community, ensure employee safety, and maintain stable supplies of products to customers.